Paul Bremer: Disbanding the Iraqi Army

+In a memo addressed to Donald Rumsfeld dated June 15, 2003, titled "should we pay the ex-military?", Bremer appears to acknowledge the negative consequences of his decision writing that "we have been studying the problems the disbanded Iraqi armed forces pose to force protection, general security, and law and order.
+When we dissolved the MOD and the old armed forces, we dismissed their employees.
+That has left some 230,000 officers and NCO's unemployed, some of whom have been protesting their not having been paid.
+This discontent among a respected group with training in weapons and with networks of contacts and loyalties presents a significant security threat".

 The issue of disbanding the old Iraqi Army found itself, once again, the center of media attention with two articles explaining why Bremer ostensibly did not make the decision on his own.
 The first press release by The New York Times included a letter written by Bremer to President Bush dated May 20, 2003, describing the progress made so far since Bremer's arrival in Baghdad, including one sentence that reads "I will parallel this step with an even more robust measure dissolving Saddam's military and intelligence structures to emphasize that we mean business."

 The second press release dated September 6, 2007, was submitted by Bremer as a New York Times op-ed.
 Titled "How I Didn't Dismantle Iraq's Army", Bremer says he did not make the decision on his own, and that the decision was reviewed by "top civilian and military members of the American government" including the then-USCENTCOM Commander, General John Abizaid, who briefed officials in Washington that there were no more "organized Iraqi military units".

 Bremer's article goes into further detail about how the Coalition Provisional Authority considered two alternatives: To recall the old army or to rebuild a new army with "both vetted members of the old army and new recruits".
 According to Bremer, Abizaid preferred the second.

 Bremer also details the situation he and the major decision makers faced; especially when the large Shiite majority in the new army could have had problems with the thought of having a former Sunni officer issuing orders.

 Furthermore, a memo from U.S. Secretary of Defense Donald Rumsfeld on May 8, 2003, that said "the coalition 'will actively oppose Saddam Hussein's old enforcers—the Baath Party, Fedayeen Saddam, etc ... 'we will make clear that the coalition will eliminate the remnants of Saddam's regime'" was sent to both National Security Adviser Condoleezza Rice and Secretary of State Colin Powell.

 After two protesters were killed by U.S. troops, the CPA agreed to pay up to 250,000 former soldiers a stipend of $50 to $150 a month.
 Conscripts were given a single severance payment.
 Many of the former soldiers found this to be grossly inadequate.